 Culture Is Key

 Millennials, unlike previous generations, are looking for a work experience that places a high value on their overall well-being.
-And in the search for a placement, they are willing to accept lower pay in exchange for an employer that puts the focus on professional development, performance recognition, clear communication, loyalty and respect.
+And in the search for placement, they are willing to accept lower pay in exchange for an employer that puts the focus on professional development, performance recognition, clear communication, loyalty, and respect.
 In other words, they are looking for a satisfying work/life experience.

 Companies that fail to create a culture geared toward employee engagement and satisfaction are finding that they suffer higher turnover rates.
 In fact, 80-90% of employees (not only millennials) who have left a position report it was due to a clash with company culture or management.
 Or, to put it in a more positive light, engagement leads to better performance and increased loyalty.
 And since your employees are your best brand ambassadors, you must focus on creating a satisfying work experience.

 So how do you do that?